MelindaZhang2020/CI-MS4-Kumite-Dojo/testing.md

 ## **Light House** - Chrome DevTools

 During testing, I used Chrome DevTools lighthouse reports.
-I have generated a report for each page both desktop and mobile.
-There were a list of actions have been taken to improve the score regarding SEO and Performance see below:
+I have generated a report for each page for both desktop and mobile.
+The actions that have been taken to improve the score regarding SEO and Performance are listed below:

 - Resize all images, and use webp format for two of the big size hero images.